manwestc/manwestc.github.io/_portfolio/portfolio-2.md

 ### Simple example with TINTO method
-The following example shows how to create 20x20 images with characteristic pixels, i.e. without blurring.
+The following example shows how to create 20x20 images with characteristic pixels with TINTO method:
-Also, as no other parameters are indicated, you will choose the following parameters which are set by default:
-- **Image size**: 20x20 pixels
-- **Blurring**: No blurring will be used.
-- **Seed**: with the seed set to 20.

 <div>
 <p style = 'text-align:center;'>